john-blackburn/jcc/README.md

 I have used the 32-bit gcc/mingw compiler for Windows to compile the compiler and also to act as assembler (ie I'm using Gnu's AS assembler).
 Thus, the assembler directives in the `.s` file are in AS format, including the use of `#` as comments.
 You will see various directives in the `.s` file beginning with dots eg `.intel_syntax noprefix` specifies to use the more readable Intel syntax for the x86 assembly language (not AT&T).

-The compiler is currently very limited supporting only a subset of the C language (maybe about 50%).
+The compiler supports only a subset of the ANSI C89 language (maybe 90%).
 Here is an example of code it can compile

 ```
-int fib(int n) {
+int fib(int n)
+{
-    if (n == 0 || n == 1) {
+    if (n == 0 || n == 1)
+    {
         return n;
+    }
+    else
-    } else {
+    {
         return fib(n - 1) + fib(n - 2);
     }
 }

 int main() {
     int n = 10;
-    printf("The %d-th Fibonacci number is %d\n",n,fib(n));
+    printf("The %d-th Fibonacci number is %d\n", n, fib(n));
     return 0;
 }
 ```

 This source file is provided as `fibonacci.c`.

+The compiler implements the following language features:

+* int (4 bytes) and char (1 byte) base types.
+Also literal strings and void.
+* arrays, pointers and structs are fully supported.
+* All C operators are supported except for the comma operator (,) and the ternary operator (?:)
+* for, if, do, while fully supported
+* variable scope fully supported including local and global variables.
+New variables can be declaraed anywhere inside a block.
+* function calls supported using the cdecl calling convention only.
+Can call the std library no problem!

 Limitations include:

-* Only ints supported: no float, double or char.
-* No pointers, arrays, structs
+* No floats or doubles yet.
+* Only int and char base types supported.
+Qualifiers short/long and signed/unsigned are not supported.
-* No support for `switch, case, default, union, enum, typedef, goto, continue`
+* No support for `switch, case, default, union, enum, typedef, goto`
-* No support for `auto, const, double, extern, float, long, register, short, (un)signed, static, void, volatile`
+* No support for qualifiers `auto, const, extern, register, static, volatile`
+* Single initialisations like `int i=j+k;` are supported but more complex block initialisation is not fully implemented.
+However `int i[]={1,2,3}` and `char* names[]={"foo","bar","zap"}` are allowed for global variables only.
+* Function pointers are not supported.
+Types may not include parentheses eg `struct Foo**[3][6]` is allowed but `int (*fp)()` is not.
+(note there is no limit to the number of array dimensions or pointer dereferences)
+* Function prototypes are parsed but only the return value is considered.
+No coercion is done when calling functions or on return values.

-There's a long, long way to go!
+There's a long way to go but...

+**The compiler is now advanced enough to compile itself!**

 Note also that the compiler does not include a preprocessor so directives like `#include` are not supported.
-However, such includes would not be meaningful to the compiler anyway: the compiler ignores function prototypes and would not understand other code in standard library headers.
-The above code will compile and run fine even though `printf` is not declared.
+However, such includes would not be meaningful to the compiler anyway: the compiler ignores function prototypes (except for return values) and would not understand a lot of code in standard library headers.
+The above code will compile and run fine even though `printf` is not declared (you could also write the prototype by hand).
 When calling a function, the compiler simply passes the arguments through not checking or coercing types (or even the number of arguments).

 This code does not include a linker: the compiler's only function is to create an assembly language file (`.s`) which must be assembled into an object file (`.o`) then linked into an executable or library.